CHAPTER ONE

 Occasion of the Homily

-1 Since I see, most excellent Diognetus, that thou art exceedingly anxious to understand the religion of the Christians, and that thy enquiries respecting them are distinctly and carefully made, as to what God they trust and how they worship Him, that they all disregard the world and despise death, and take no account of those who are regarded as gods by the Greeks, neither observe the superstition of the Jews, and as to the nature of the affection which they entertain one to another, and of this new development or interest, which has entered into men’s lives now and not before:
+1 Since I see, most excellent Diognetus, that thou art exceedingly anxious to understand the religion of the Christians, and that thine enquiries respecting them are distinctly and carefully made, as to what God they trust and how they worship Him; that they all disregard the world and despise death, and take no account of those who are regarded as gods by the Greeks, neither observe the superstition of the Jews; and as to the nature of the affection which they entertain one toward another, and of this new people or manner of life which hath entered into men’s lives now and not before:

-2 I gladly welcome this zeal in thee, and I ask of God, Who supplieth both the speaking and the hearing to us, that it may be granted to myself to speak in such a way that thou mayest be made better by the hearing, and to thee that thou mayest so listen that I the speaker may not be disappointed.
+2 I gladly welcome this zeal in thee; and I ask of God, who supplieth both the speaking and the hearing unto us, that it may be granted unto me so to speak that thou mayest be made better by the hearing, and unto thee so to listen that I the speaker may not be disappointed.

 CHAPTER TWO